Mythica (film series): The Iron Crown

 The fourth film in the Mythica series.
 Directed by John Lyde and written by Jason Faller and Kynan Griffin.

-When daring young wizard Marek steals the final piece of the all-powerful Darkspore she embarks on a desperate quest to deliver the cursed artefact to the gods.
+When daring young witch Marek steals the final piece of the all-powerful Darkspore she embarks on a desperate quest to deliver the cursed artefact to the gods.
 But is caught in a death race between a ruthless team of elite mercenaries and a trinity of demons.

 The Godslayer

-'Mythica: The Godslayer (titled Mythica: The Dragon Slayer in the United Kingdom) is the fifth installment of Mythica, directed by John Lyde and written by Jason Faller, Kynan Griffin, starring Kevin Sorbo and Melanie Stone.
+Mythica: The Godslayer (titled Mythica: The Dragon Slayer in the United Kingdom) is the fifth installment of Mythica, directed by John Lyde and written by Jason Faller, Kynan Griffin, starring Kevin Sorbo and Melanie Stone.

 As the Lich King's zombie legions ravage the world, Marek and Dagen embark on a quest to obtain a weapon from the gods.

 Stormbound

-Mythica: Stormbound is slated to be the sixth installment, which was successfully funded on Kickstarter on December 09, 2022 with Jake Stormoen returning to direct the film.
+Mythica: Stormbound is the sixth installment, which was successfully funded on Kickstarter on December 9, 2022, with Jake Stormoen returning to direct the film.
 Confirmed returning cast include Matthew Mercer, Nicola Posener, and Adam Johnson.
 The story is set to take place some time after the events of the fifth film and will introduce new heroes and villains.